Grant applications open on August 1, 2017

 What kinds of projects will the Kindling Fund support?

-Projects supported by The Kindling Fund may include (but are not limited to): curatorial projects that focus on unconventional artistic practice; public art projects, interventions or site specific installations; the publication of writing directly related to the visual arts, including printed matter, and online publications; an online project; an artist residency program (created by the applicants, not funds for attending one).
+Projects supported by The Kindling Fund may include (but are not limited to): curatorial projects that focus on unconventional artistic practice; an online project; public art projects, interventions or site specific installations; the publication of writing directly related to the visual arts, in print or online; creating an artist residency program, etc.

 Can I apply for a grant to purchase equipment?